LibCrowds/docs/docs/data/model.md

 ### generator

 The generator contains information about the software used to generated the annotation, which in this case is LibCrowds.
+For results Annotations, a second generator is added to identify the result to which the Annotation is linked.

 | Property       | Type             | Description                                                                        |
 |----------------|------------------|------------------------------------------------------------------------------------|